wrathematics/RNACI/README.md

 compiled code to R.

 Currently, the package is very young.
-At this time, most of the proper improvements are in the form of PRINT(), SEXP allocation (and automatic gc counting), and the creation/management of lists and dataframes (by making extensive use of VA_ARGS).
+At this time, most of the proper improvements are in the form of SEXP allocation (and automatic gc counting), and the creation/management of lists and dataframes (by making extensive use of VA_ARGS).